 This plan provides benefits for the treatment of behavioral health disorders, including mental illness and substance abuse.
-Managed care requirements must be followed, partial hospital and intensive outpatient care, managed care requirements must be followed.
+Managed care requirements must be followed, managed care requirements must be followed.

 INPATIENT HOSPITAL CARE

 Inpatient hospital care is covered on an emergency or planned basis.
 The following services are covered when you're in the hospital: